What type of vaccine is Sinovac?

-In Hong Kong, Sinovac is licensed for individuals aged 18 and older.
+In Hong Kong, Sinovac has recently been approved for Children over 3 years of age.
+In the first instance Sinovac will be offered to Children aged 12-17 years.
 Sinovac has been given to children and adolescents in China and other countries with no reported increase in side effects.
 However, Sinovac contains Aluminium Hydroxide as an adjuvant and as yet there have been no large peer-reviewed trials of safety in children.

 We have written another article on Covid vaccinations for children.
 The arguments for vaccinating children are balanced.
 Currently there is more peer-reviewed evidence for BioNTech than for Sinovac in children.

 Can pregnant and lactating mothers have Sinovac?

 In Hong Kong, Sinovac is not recommended to pregnant or lactating mothers.
 BioNTech is given internationally.
 In Hong Kong, the CHP advises pregnant and lactating mothers to discuss the risk-benefit of BioNTech vaccination with their doctor.

 Do I need a body check before I have a COVID-19 Vaccine?